apache/activemq-website/src/activemq-artemis-roadmap.md

 This section should be used to compare what features from ActiveMQ "Classic" have been implemented in Artemis.
 Feature items can be listed, with links to JIRA tickets for longer conversation and hashing out specific feature details.
 This will help us to more clearly track everything that Artemis needs.
 This list of features was taken from the "Classic" [features page](features).

 Keep in mind that not every feature must have a &#9989;.
 Artemis may still be ready to become ActiveMQ *Next* even if features on this page still have an &#10060; if those features are deemed low priority.
 Artemis is not meant to be a 100% complete reimplementation of ActiveMQ "Classic".
-Features should only be reimplimented where it makes good sense.
+Features should only be reimplemented where it makes good sense.

 ### Protocol Support